kyrstr1/Chronometer/README.md

 # Hi Guys ✨
 Web based Chronometer.
 I wrote with simple js codes.
-That's all for now, see you. 🙌👋
+That's all for now, see you👋
+-
 ✨ kyrstr1.github.io/Chronometer/ ✨